Rik538/LiteHoldemPoker/README.md

 - No-history street-aware pot bucket is a compact and competitive abstraction.
 - 7-bucket hand-strength abstraction was viable but not clearly better than the 5-bucket version.
 - Delayed average-strategy accumulation showed small possible gains at 100k iterations, but longer training remained stronger.
+- Multi-seed selection was useful and produced a 500k seed competitive with 1M training.
+- Seed averaging was viable but did not beat the strongest 1M single-run checkpoint.

 ---

 ## Next development direction

-The current branch focuses on MCCFR training-method improvements rather than new abstractions.
+The current training-method branch has tested delayed averaging, multi-seed selection, and seed-averaged checkpoints.

 Potential next experiments:

-1. Multi-seed MCCFR training.
-2. Checkpoint selection across seeds.
-3. Strategy averaging across compatible checkpoints.
-4. Checkpoint selection across training stages.
+1. Checkpoint selection across training stages.
-5. Approximate best-response / exploitability evaluation.
+2. Approximate best-response / exploitability evaluation.
-6. Action-frequency diagnostics by street and equity bucket.
+3. Action-frequency diagnostics by street and equity bucket.
+4. Focused evaluation against stronger selected checkpoints.
+5. Porting the framework toward short-deck or full-deck limit Hold'em.

-The next likely experiment is multi-seed training and checkpoint selection, because recent results suggest stochastic variation between runs may be as important as the delayed-averaging cutoff.
+The next likely experiment is checkpoint selection across training stages, because the final checkpoint is not guaranteed to be the strongest policy.

 ---